MicrosoftDocs/windows-powershell-docs/docset/windows/pcsvdevice/restart-pcsvdevice.md

 Specify this parameter only for managing devices by using WS-Management over HTTPS.
 Be sure to specify this parameter only for trusted computers.
-Do not specify this parameter if you specify a value of IPMI for the **ManagmentProtocol** parameter.
+Do not specify this parameter if you specify a value of IPMI for the **ManagementProtocol** parameter.

 ```yaml
 Type: SwitchParameter